How to Make CRUSHS

 Shake it up

-Snap the lid on tight, then give the pint a strong 30-second shake.
+Snap the lid on tight, then give the pint a good 20-30 second shake.

 👉 Not into shaking?
 Just be sure to blend it up well.